lemrey/sdk-nrf/samples/matter/lock/README.rst

 ===============================

 .. note::
-   The Device Firmware Update feature is not yet available on the nRF54H20 PDK.
+   Matter OTA update protocol feature is not yet available on the nRF54H20 PDK.
+   You can use Simple Management Protocol (SMP) over Bluetooth LE to perform Device Firmware Update on the nRF54H20 PDK only for Thread network variant.
+   Device Firmware Upgrade for nRF54H20 PDK with Wi-Fi network variant is not available yet.

 .. matter_door_lock_sample_build_with_dfu_start